HomePatch and vulnerability tracker › What's hot

 How often does this update?

-The underlying feeds (Microsoft MSRC, CISA KEV, FIRST.org EPSS) refresh multiple times a day, and this ranking is rebuilt with them, so a newly exploited CVE or a fresh out-of-band KB shows up here within hours.
+The underlying feeds (Microsoft MSRC, CISA KEV, FIRST.org EPSS) refresh twice a day: 5 AM and 3 PM US Central, and this ranking is rebuilt with them, so a newly exploited CVE or a fresh out-of-band KB shows up here within hours.

 Is there an API or feed for the hottest patches?